table of contents

 How to use retinol

 While you don’t need a prescription for most retinol products, you may want to connect with a skincare provider or dermatologist when starting.
 Most healthcare professionals suggest beginning with the lowest concentration of retinoids and then gradually increasing the active ingredient.
-Gels and creams often have retinol percentages ranging from 0.025% to 0.05% and 0.1% (Buchanan, 2016).
+Gels and creams often have retinol percentages ranging from 0.01% to 0.1% (Leyden, 2017).